ray155093/azure-docs.zh-tw/articles/resource-manager-troubleshoot-deployments-cli.md

 <properties
-   pageTitle="使用 Azure CLI 來檢視部署作業 | Microsoft Azure" description="描述如何使用 Azure CLI 來偵測源自「資源管理員」部署的問題。"
+   pageTitle="View deployment operations with Azure CLI | Microsoft Azure" description="Describes how to use the Azure CLI to detect issues from Resource Manager deployment." services="azure-resource-manager,virtual-machines" documentationCenter="" tags="top-support-issue"
-   services="azure-resource-manager,virtual-machines"
-   documentationCenter=""
-   tags="top-support-issue"